 The Fed Board and the FOMC

 The Federal Reserve Board of Governors is in charge of the United States Federal Reserve system.
 The board consists of seven “governors.”
 These governors, formerly chaired by economists Alan Greenspan, Ben Bernanke, Janet Yellen, and currently lead by Jerome Powell. are appointed by the United States President and approved by the Senate for a period of 14 years.
-Janet Yellen’s term expires in February of 2018.
-She will be succeeded by Jerome Powell.
-One new member gets appointed every two years.
 For an up-to-date list of all Federal Reserve Board members, please click HERE.

 The Federal Open Market Committee (FOMC) is a twelve member committee in charge of monetary policy decisions in the United States .
 It consists of the seven board governors, as well as four rotating central bank presidents, plus the president of the central bank of New York.
 For more information about the FOMC, please click HERE.

 Three committees advise the Federal Reserve Board: the Consumer Advisory Council, the Federal Advisory Council, and the Thrift Institutions Advisory Council.
 For information about these advisory committees, please click HERE.

-The Federal Reserve Board, in conjunction with the Federal Open Market Committee, acts independently from Congress and the White House.
+The Federal Reserve Board, in conjunction with the Federal Open Market Committee, is tasked to act independently from Congress and the White House.
 The chairperson testifies before Congress, but decisions do not have to be approved by politicians.
 The Fed is semi-private because it is owned by its member banks who receive fixed dividends (6%) from stock in the Federal Reserve central banks.

 To learn more about the Federal Reserve System, you can visit the Federal Reserve System website at http://www.federalreserve.gov .